gofractally/psibase/doc/psidk/src/specifications/app-architecture/supervisor.md

 A user interface can call an `"Action"` message on the supervisor, and the supervisor will attempt to package that service action into a transaction and submit it.
 However, this is not the optimal way for psibase apps to call service actions.

-It is far preferable for a user interface to call an `"IAC"` message on a supervisor, and let the app interfaces handle reqesting actions.
+It is far preferable for a user interface to call an `"IAC"` message on a supervisor, and let the plugins handle reqesting actions.
 Done this way, a transaction may be packed with multiple actions, which eases the authentication burden on the infrastructure providers who only need to run the authorization code once for the entire set of actions in the transaction, rather than once for each independent transaction.

-The supervisor will open a transaction at the start of a call to an app interface.
-App interfaces may send the `"Action"` message to the supervisor to attempt to add the action into the transaction.
-Furthermore, app interfaces may themselves use the `"IAC"` message to call into other app interfaces.
-The supervisor will handle packing all the transactions (depth-first) that were requested by each app interface accessed by the entire interaction.
+The supervisor will open a transaction at the start of a call to a plugin.
+Plugins may send the `"Action"` message to the supervisor to attempt to add the action into the transaction.
+Furthermore, plugins may themselves use the `"IAC"` message to call into other plugins.
+The supervisor will handle packing all the transactions (depth-first) that were requested by each plugin accessed by the entire interaction.

-An app interface signals that it is complete by sending the `"IACResponse"` message to the supervisor.
-Once the initial app interface function sends its `"IACResponse"` message, the transaction (which may now have many actions added to it) is considered closed to new actions.
+A plugin signals that it is complete by sending the `"IACResponse"` message to the supervisor.
+Once the initial plugin function sends its `"IACResponse"` message, the transaction (which may now have many actions added to it) is considered closed to new actions.

-> 🕓 Timeouts: If the supervisor does not receive an `"IACResponse"` message from an app interface in less than 100ms after it is initially called, then it will consider it failed.
-Caller app interfaces will be notified of the failure.
+> 🕓 Timeouts: If the supervisor does not receive an `"IACResponse"` message from a plugin in less than 100ms after it is initially called, then it will consider it failed.
+Caller plugins will be notified of the failure.

 ## Transaction authorization